-Screenwash is not the most glamorous accessory to buy for a car, but drive your car without it, and you’ll soon notice its absence.
-As you travel, dirt and muck build up on your windscreen, and just using the wipers alone won’t be terribly effective – plus, you run the risk of scratching your windscreen glass.
+Screenwash may not be the most glamorous accessory, but drive your car without it, and you’ll soon notice its absence.
+As you travel, dirt builds up on your windscreen, and just using the wipers alone won’t be effective – plus, you run the risk of scratching your windscreen glass.

-This is why screenwash is so important, especially during the winter months when damp, salt-treated road surfaces throw up a lot of muck that can surprisingly quickly restrict your view.
-Equally important, a good screenwash-to-water ratio in the reservoir can help prevent your washer fluid from freezing.
+This is why screenwash is so important, if debris build-up restricts your view or the sun glares onto the windscreen and the dirt is blocking your vision.
+Equally important, a good screenwash-to-water and/or antifreeze ratio in the reservoir can help prevent your washer fluid from freezing.

 What is screenwash and why does it matter?

-The role of screenwash in safe driving: Screenwash is vital for a clear windscreen and good visibility as it improves wiper performance by preventing smears.
+The role of screenwash in safe driving is that it’s vital for a clear windscreen and good visibility as it improves wiper performance by preventing smears.
 It often contains an antifreeze to stay effective in winter.

-Screenwash vs. water – why you shouldn’t just use tap water: Tap water might work in an emergency, but it’s no substitute for screenwash.
+You shouldn’t just use tap water, either.
+It might work in an emergency, but it’s no substitute for screenwash.
 It lacks the cleaning power to tackle insects and grime, it can freeze in cold weather, and it can clog washer jets with its natural mineral deposits.
 Screenwash is specially formulated to clean effectively, resist freezing, and protect your system.

 How to choose the right screenwash for your needs